PHT Stablecoin (PHT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PHT Stablecoin Historical Price

-According to the latest data gathered on PHT Stablecoin live price page, the current price of PHT Stablecoin is 0.01694USD.
+According to the latest data gathered on PHT Stablecoin live price page, the current price of PHT Stablecoin is 0.01693USD.
 The circulating supply of PHT Stablecoin(PHT) is

 In the past 24 hours, PHT Stablecoin has shown a price movement of